open-wc/open-wc/packages/rollup-plugin-html/README.md

 Type: `string`

 Name of the generated HTML file.
-If `inputPath` is set, defaults to the `inputPath` filename, otherwise defaults to `index.html`.
+If `files` is set, defaults to the `files` filename, otherwise defaults to `index.html`.

+### files

+Type: `string|strings[]`

+Paths to the HTML file to use as input.
+Modules in this files are bundled and the HTML is used as the template for the generated HTML file.
+Does support glob patterns.

-### inputPath
+### rootDir

 Type: `string`

-Path to the HTML file to use as input.
-Modules in this file are bundled and the HTML is used as the template for the generated HTML file.
+Path where the `files` should start look.

-### inputHtml
+### flatten

-Type: `string`
+Type: `boolean`

-Same as `inputPath`, but provides the HTML as a string directly.
+Should folder in filePaths be stripped and all files be places in a single folder (Default to true)

+### html

+Type: `string|[{ name: string, html: string, rootDir: string}]`

+Provide the HTML directly as string.
+If multiple files are provided then name, html and rootDir are required.

 ### outputBundleName